 Make sure that you have the current version of the documentation.
 Each document displays the date of the last update on page 2.
-The document version appears on page 2 of each guide.
 The latest documentation is available on the Veritas website:

 https://sort.veritas.com/documents

 Documentation feedback

 Your feedback is important to us.
 Suggest improvements or report errors or omissions to the documentation.
 Include the document title, document version, chapter title, and section title of the text on which you are reporting.
 Send feedback to: